 You Won’t Get Federal Repayment Benefits

 There are many repayment benefits available for federal student loans through the Federal Family Education Loan (FFEL) Program or Perkins Loans, for example.
 Repayment Programs enables agencies to contribute a certain amount to participants which helps them pay off the student loan.
 These schemes can help minimize the debt associated with student loans and you can find out more about repayment programs here.

-If you work in a public service role for a minimum of 10 years, you could be eligible for the forgiveness scheme.
-To qualify for a Public Service Loan Forgiveness, you must be employed in one of these situations:
+If you work in a public service role for a minimum of 10 years, you could be eligible for the forgiveness program.
+To qualify for Public Service Loan Forgiveness, you must be employed in one of these situations:

 - Family or child agencies.